Alcohol and Drug Policies

 (ii) "Medical treatment" means medical treatment provided by an emergency medical service or health care facility.
 (See compiler's comments for contingent termination of certain text.)"

-Dean of Students' Stance
+Dean of Students' Medical Amnesty Policy

 If a student accepts responsibility through an administrative agreement or is found responsible through a formal hearing for additional violations stemming from the same incident involving alcohol or drugs, other sanctions may be proposed or applied.
 Specifically, if disruption accompanies alcohol or drug cases, additional sanctions may be discussed/proposed.
 These can include community service, residence hall probation or removal, conduct probation, peer mentoring, etc. Or if disruption related to the smell of alcohol and/or drugs in the residence halls is the sole violation, any or all of the same sanctions may apply.